matany90/Tv-Shows/README.md

 ## Cross-platform mobile application I developed in React-native

-The app presents information about TV shows around the world to the user.
+The app presents information about TV shows around the world.
 The user can search for their favorite program by name

 Technologies I used: